isomerpages/moe-marisstellahigh/_our-admission/Secondary Section Admission/2026 Sec 1 Registration.md

 </li>
 <li>
 <p>We will provide more detailed information e.g. model, pricing and subsidy
-during the level briefing on Thursday, 09 Jan 2025.</p>
+during the level briefing on Friday, 09 Jan 2026.</p>
 </li>
 </ul>
 <p></p>